Paul Greaney QC specialises in serious crime, regulatory crime, public inquiries and inquests and professional

 Defence of the first defendant in a trial arising out of an alleged massive procurement fraud on contractors within the railway industry.

-Paul has been involved in many serious and complicated health and safety prosecutions, including cases involving multiple fatalities and complex issues of law and cases involving potential reputational damage.
+Has been involved in many serious and complicated regulatory prosecutions, including cases involving multiple fatalities and complex issues of law and cases involving potential reputational damage.
 That has involved defending individuals, companies and organisations facing allegations, and prosecuting such cases.
 Currently acting on behalf of a property developer in proceedings before the Court of Appeal and advising the owner of a business under investigation for corporate manslaughter.

 Defence of the operator of a care home on a charge of corporate manslaughter and health and safety offences; instructed by Kamrans.